antick/mojo/game/mojo-mods/traits-mania/README.md

 Source: https://steamcommunity.com/sharedfiles/filedetails/?id=2707217128

-This mod was good but it's not being updated for a long time.
-And there are couple of issues with it.
+This mod was good, but it's not being updated for a long time.
+And there are a couple of issues with it.
 So I decided to make my own version of it.

 I have made following fixes in the above mod:
 1. Removed the Enormous Trait and tweaked Giant to be used for the same.